lifeisstillgood/softwaremind/docs/newbook/intro.rst

 new project manager - to write tests that say if milestone has been hit (planning but not dirrctive) outcomes orientated oroject management

 class war: https://billmitchell.org/blog/?p=61635
+chapter - MMT, class war, wealth tax, crypto my take is MMt is right about basics that itnis about abolity tonput reaources if a nation / society to bear Notth korea has one approach the state droven is another (soviet)
+Capitalism is another - elite driven but democracy is another democracy and capitalism are not synonymous

+dutch in 1700s used financial methods to align resources - as did banknof england

+its leas clear where and how thise resources can be directed financially - esp when much finance is derivative or betting on other outcomes instead of focused on using resources

+how do we use resources - fiat crypto will likely end banks ability to create money sonwill affect ability for koneybcrwation to reflect real reaiurces

+so what will? whomwill dorect more nurses

 chaoter FOSS - the funding problem,